-49. Defendants possess monopoly power in the relevant market.
+48. Defendants possess monopoly power in the relevant market.
 Twin America currently operates approximately 99 percent of New York City's hop-on, hop-off bus tours.
 Defendants control pricing for hop-on, hop-off bus tours in New York City and, accordingly, have monopoly power with respect to such tours.
 Defendants have demonstrated the ability to sell their services profitably at prices substantially above the competitive level and above marginal costs, without losing significant sales.
-Defendants' ability to profitably sustain 10 to 17 percent price increases for over three years and, in the spring of 2013, significantly raised their prices once again is direct evidence of their possession of monopoly power.
+Defendants' ability to profitably sustain 10 to 17 percent price increases for over three years is direct evidence of their possession of monopoly power.

-50. Defendants willfully acquired monopoly power, and have willfully maintained such power, through illegitimate means.
+49. Defendants willfully acquired monopoly power, and have willfully maintained such power, through illegitimate means.
 Prior to the formation of Twin America, Coach and City Sights viewed themselves as the only meaningful competitors in the market.
 They aggressively monitored and responded to changes in each other's prices and services, but did not similarly track and respond to the prices and service offerings of other types of tours, such as bus tours with a fixed itinerary and duration.
 In numerous internal ordinary-course-of-business documents and in statements filed in court, City Sights and Coach each identified the other as its "sole" or "main" competitor.
 City Sights even threatened to sue Coach for monopolization and other antitrust law violations based on a relevant market defined as "Double Decker, Hop-on, Hop-off Bus Tours" and identified City Sights and Coach as the only competitors in that relevant market.